 Homefront Dogs relies on generous donations and outside funding.
 We are only able to offer a puppy and training to veterans when funding permits.
 If we do not have sufficient funding at the time of application, we will conduct the interview and place the approved veteran on a wait list for funding to support his or her service dog program.
 The full price to take your puppy through training and certification is $5000.00, we encourage businesses and organizations to sponsor a service dog team by donating this full amount.
 Any donation is appreciated and all donations are appreciated; they are applied to scholarships that benefit our service men or women as they pursue their independence through service dog training.

-Gabby Jack Ranch will help approved veterans with fundraising events within their communities, families, employers, etc. If you wish to begin your service dog program and do not have the full price, we do accept payments.
+Gabby Jack Ranch will help approved veterans with fundraising events within their communities, families, employers, etc. If you wish to begin your service dog program contact us right away to get started with fundraising and classes!

 Our program focus is on PTSD, Traumatic Brain Injury (TBI), depression and other psychological disabilities.
 Often these psychological disabilities are compounded by certain physical issues such as poor balance, dizziness, hearing loss, loss of coordination, etc. We offer service dog training individually focused on all of the components of the client’s condition.
 The service dog placement and training program is available to any U.S. Combat Veteran who has been diagnosed with PTSD, no matter how long the veteran has been home.